cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 result of which is the output of the arithmetic circuit.
 This involves verification of a "Fully Linear Proof (FLP)" ({{flp}}) generated by the Client.
-FLPs are the core component of Prio3, as they specify the types of measurements, how they are encoded, and how they are aggregated.
+FLPs are the core component of Prio3, as they specify the types of measurements and how they are encoded, verified, and aggregated.
 In fact Prio3 can be thought of as a transformation of an FLP into a VDAF.

 Prio3 does not have an aggregation parameter.
 Instead, each output share is